I'm sure you have a clear understanding of how the ITC works in India based on the explanation of Input Tax Credit (ITC) in the previous article.

 - Reversing ITC of any inputs held as stock in trade

-- The calculation of ITC reversal amount should be proportionate based on the basis of corresponding invoices in which the credit had been availed for inputs in stocks.
+- The ITC reversal amount calculation should be proportionate based on corresponding invoices in which the credit had been availed for inputs in stocks.

 - Reversing ITC for non-availability of invoices